-Individual members of community groups whose personal values are not in alignment with their experience as part of the group, are likely to suffer from anxiety and stress, affecting their motivation, productivity, and mental health.
+Individual members of community groups whose personal values are not in alignment with their experience in the group, are likely to suffer from anxiety and stress, affecting their motivation, productivity, and mental wellbeing.

-Groups who don't consistently practice their values will be less able to stand the stresses and strains that affect any group of individuals who spend time with each other.
+Groups who don't consistently practice their values will be less able to withstand the stresses and strains that affect any group of individuals who spend time with each other.
 Whether it's tackling external problems or internal disputes, or planning ahead, or getting things done - everything is more difficult without commonly held values to rely upon.

-Groups that are clear about their values, where those values are aligned with their members' values, and where people makes a consistent effort to practice those values, will tend to produce a culture of individual and collective wellbeing, which is collaborative, resilient, and effective, with members who are well motivated, happy and productive.
+Groups that are clear about their values, where those values are aligned with their members' values, and where everyone makes a consistent effort to practice those values, will develop a culture of individual and collective wellbeing, which is collaborative, resilient, and effective, with members who are well motivated, happy and productive.

-3. Can Values really change the world?
+3. Can values really change the world?